Convex relaxation approaches for high-dimensional optimal transport: Introduction

 \begin{itemize} \item We introduce convex relaxations of \eqref{OT} that approximate high-dimensional distributions using only sparse collections of low-order marginals or cluster moments.
 The resulting semidefinite programs provide computable lower bounds on the OT cost.

-\item For Gaussian models with sparse correlations, we prove that our method reduces both computational and sample complexity.
+\item {We provide a theoretical analysis of the proposed relaxations under structured models.
+For Gaussian models with sparse precision structure, we prove that the cluster moment relaxation achieves an exponential approximation rate and gives an improved statistical error bound based on empirical means and sparse covariance entries.
+For local perturbations of mean-field product measures, we establish approximation error bounds for the marginal relaxation.
+In addition, we show that these relaxations lead to significant reductions in both computational and sample complexity.}

-\item Beyond the Gaussian setting, numerical experiments show that our approach remains effective for non-Gaussian distributions and can be used to extract transport maps for generative modeling.
-In the numerical experiments, we observe linear scaling in dimension for sample/time complexity, and also constant scaling with respect to the sample size.
+\item Numerical experiments further suggest that the approach behaves robustly in several non-Gaussian settings, where we observe linear scaling in dimension for both error and running time, and constant scaling with respect to sample size. \end{itemize}